PX4/PX4-user_guide/en/simulation/simulation-in-hardware.md

    - `-b` to set the serial baud rate to `2000000`.
    - `-r` to set the refresh rate to `250` Hz (optional).
    - `-o` to start jMAVSim in *display Only* mode (i.e. the physical engine is turned off and jMAVSim only displays the trajectory given by the SIH in real-time).
+   - add a flaf `-a` to display the aircraft.
+If this flag is not present a quadrotor will be displayed by default.
 1. After few seconds, *QGroundControl* can be opened again.

 At this point, the system can be armed and flown.